huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_opengauss_instance.md

 * `region` - (Optional, String, ForceNew) The region in which to create the instance.
 If omitted, the provider-level region will be used.
 Changing this creates a new resource.

-* `name` - (Required, String, ForceNew) Specifies the instance name, which can be the same as an existing instance name.
+* `name` - (Required, String) Specifies the instance name, which can be the same as an existing instance name.
 The value must be 4 to 64 characters in length and start with a letter.
 It is case-sensitive and can contain only letters, digits, hyphens (-), and underscores (_).
-  Changing this parameter will create a new resource.

 * `flavor` - (Required, String, ForceNew) Specifies the instance specifications.
 Please reference the API docs for valid options.
 Changing this parameter will create a new resource.

-* `password` - (Required, String, ForceNew) Specifies the database password.
+* `password` - (Required, String) Specifies the database password.
 The value must be 8 to 32 characters in length, including uppercase and lowercase letters, digits, and special characters, such as ~!@#%^*-_=+?
 You are advised to enter a strong password to improve security, preventing security risks such as brute force cracking.
-  Changing this parameter will create a new resource.

 * `availability_zone` -  (Required, String, ForceNew) Specifies the Availability Zone information, can be three same or different az like "cn-north-4a,cn-north-4a,cn-north-4a".